 Felt rugs are not woven but are pressed to create an incredibly strong, dense textile.
 Layers of loose wool fibers are arranged on a tarp on the floor.
 Boiling water is sprinkled on to the pile.
 It is then pressed and rolled around a stick in the tarp and then bound tightly with a rope.
 The rolled, wet wool is stomped on until the fibers have shrunken together enough to bind.
 The wet wool is removed from the tarp and rubbed and rolled by hand to ensure even, tight felting.
 Patterns are achieved by incorporating a layer of wool into a design.
 Imagine making a collage and then shrinking it.
 When the wool is wet it is very sculptable.
 Blocking techniques are used to move the design into position and shape the edges.
 The tools include a tarp, a rope, a pronged fork, pliers, and a mallet.

-A commitment to fair trade and the environment
+Committed to fair trade and sustainability

 The ancient felting process does not require the use of chemicals or toxins.
 Only a very mild soap is used to wash the wool.
 Otherwise, wool and biodegradable vegetable dyes are the only ingredients.